 There are two types of membership growth events: events that get you in front of people previously unfamiliar with your organization and put them at the top of your audience funnel, and events that deepen your relationship with existing audience members and might tip them from potential member to member.

 For events intended to grow your membership, the most important thing is getting the word out about your event to people who are not yet members.
-The easiest way to do that is to partner with like-minded organizations, like Scalawag, based in Durham, N.C., does.
+The easiest way to do that is to partner with like-minded organizations, as Scalawag, based in Durham, N.C., does.
 (Scalawag hosts two types of events: awareness events and loyalty-strengthening events.
 MPP will focus on awareness events here)

 Scalawag focuses on three things for awareness events: